 Measuring environmental impact is about calculating what is saved instead of what was spent: fuel that wasn’t burned, water that wasn’t used, and waste that never happened.
 You know computerized maintenance management system (CMMS) solutions can help you track what you’ve already done and what still needs to be done.
 But CMMS can also help you quantify how those tasks turn into savings—in time, money, and other resources.

-CMMS can help you meet sustainability goals in six major ways.
+CMMS is an environmental impact software can help you meet sustainability maintenance goals in six major ways.

 1. Reduced Energy and Water Consumption